GDPR

 Who is the controller of my personal data?

-In matters of personal data protection, you can contact KFE in person at the Company's Head Office, via the contact form available on our website or at the following e-mail address: rodo@komfort.be
+In matters of personal data protection, you can contact in person at the Company's Head Office, via the contact form available on our website or at the following e-mail address: rodo@legalbuilding.eu

 We process all personal data for purposes related to the current cooperation, maintaining mutual relations or will to establish cooperation in the future.
 In addition, we can process data for marketing and information purposes.